lienchinjimenez/lienchinjimenez/README.md

 ## About me:

 - 🧠 Artificial Intelligence.
-I am passionate about integrating philosophical perspectives into the intricate challenges of AI.
+I am passionate about integrating philosophical perspectives into the challenges of AI.

 - 💭 Contemporary philosophers and 📚 fictional literature.